tamimcm416/capstone_data_analysis/README.md

 <img align="right" height="150" src="https://user-images.githubusercontent.com/107127279/233161463-b4e5627d-1258-4050-80d2-d83a2abd50e7.png">

 # IBM Data Analysis Capstone
 This is a scrubbed version of my IBM Data Analyst Professional capstone project, from Coursera.
+The original project included the creation of a dashboard using Cognos.
+In this version of the project, I have used Tableau instead.
 </br>

 ## Data Sources